sourcegraph/sourcegraph-public-snapshot/doc/dev/plans/2019-01-14-codeintel-onboarding.md

 ### Success metrics

 Interaction rates on Sourcegraph.com (i.e., users who click through the toast to enable code intellgience for a given language),and usage of code intelligence on self-hosted instances.

+Also, where difficult to measure, direct feedback from existing, friendly customers.

 ### Company goals